qsyed/jenkins_CI_CD/README.md

 <br>

-> 7. we can also setup a webhook so that jenkins will pull and build the enviroment everytime that there is a push to a branch. to do this we first must go to the build trigger section of our pipeline, and select the option "GitHub hook trigger for GITScm polling".
-Next we need to add the web hook to our github repo.
-To do this go to the settings of your repo and go to the webhook section and add a web hook. the url should be like the follow "your_public_ip:8080/github-webhook".
+> 7. Next we will create a webhook o that jenkins will pull and build the enviroment everytime that there is a push to a branch.:

+* first we must go to the build trigger section of our pipeline, and select the option "GitHub hook trigger for GITScm polling"

+* Next we need to add the web hook to our github repo.
+To do this go to the settings of your github repo and go to the webhook section and add a web hook. the url should be like the follow "your_public_ip:8080/github-webhook".

 <br>
 <img src = "imgs/web-hook.png">